Thermoplan AG: Mastrena, Tiger, and Black & White 2

 Thermoplan manufactures the Mastrena, the super-automatic machine made exclusively for Starbucks.
 The Mastrena is an upgrade of the Verismo 801, using some of the same components, and some face-lifted.
 The machine is smaller in size than the Verismo 801, due to the concerns of Starbucks CEO Howard Schultz that the height of the Verismo 801 prevented baristas from interacting with customers.
 The machine has all the features of its predecessor, including a larger dual bean hopper, as well as the ability to pull ristretto and lungo shots.

 Thermoplan also produces The Tiger, a lower-volume espresso machine with a similar modular design, distributed by Bunn in the United States, and the Black & White 2, an upgrade to the Black & White line of espresso machines, combining the main features found on the Thermoplan Verismo 801 and the Thermoplan Tiger.
 The B&W 2 is also sold as part of both Starbucks and Costa Coffee licensing programs in the UK.

+Black&White4

+Thermoplan now offers the B&W4 line in the US through importers.